DoTheEvo/ansible-arch/README.md

 # Overview

 Ansible is an automation platform.<br>
-It executes commands from `playbooks` on machines listed in `inventory`.
+It executes tasks from `playbooks` on machines listed in `inventory`.

 Open source.
 Developed by Red Hat.
 Written and dependent on python.
 Uses YAML formatting.